Rainbow Six: Siege hits 70 million players, 15 million in past year

 “What’s amazing about this game is that it continues to have robust growth,” said Yves Guillemot, CEO of Ubisoft, in an analyst call.

 Over time, he said he hopes the game will get a boost as it returns to physical esports events over time.
+Guillemot said the game has demonstrated resilience in a strong competitive landscape and continues to remain stable.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: